-The Mob is a first draft of a collaboration between a Khomeini refugee who writes under the alias Sohrab and me, Bernard Payeur.
+The Mob is another collaboration between a Khomeini refugee who writes under the alias Sohrab and me.
 Since our previous work on Days of Pain and Madness, I have been after Sohrab to tell us more about his experiences before coming to Canada.

 He could never have imagined that this could be happening in historic, welcoming Bushehr, a medium size port city at the end of a waterlogged peninsula jutting out into the Persian Gulf.

 Before he entered the dead-end street, he had been running for his life in the narrow twisting alleyways of the old city.
 The sand-coloured mud-brick houses with balconies, latticed windows and flat roofs, each tucked up against each other funneling him to his predicament.

 It was hard to imagine, as he saw the looming wall at the end, with a crowd bent on murder on his heels that he had just run past children playing soccer, skillfully maneuvering the ball around brightly but modestly dressed cheerful women out on their daily errands.